Six-man football: Modernity

 Texas Charter School Academic and Athletic League (TCSAAL) held its inaugural Six-Man Football Varsity State Championship on November 20, 2015, at East View High School in Georgetown, Texas, in which Inspired Vision Academy defeated West Columbia Charter School for the championship.

 TCSAAL held its second annual Six-Man Football State Championship on November 14, 2016, at Warrior Stadium at South Grand Prairie High School in Grand Prairie.
 Inspired Vision Academy lost to UME Preparatory Academy 999-0 (the scoreboard could only display three digits) for their second consecutive TCSAAL Six-Man Varsity State Championship.

 The state of Florida has 32 teams playing six-man football in the Florida Christian Association of Private and Parochial Schools.
 FCAPPS comprises small Christian or private schools and at least one home-school cooperative.
 Teams in the conference are as far south as the Florida Keys to as far north as Jacksonville.

-The state of Alabama has eight teams playing as part of the Christian Football Association (www.cfafootball.org) which is a sister organization to the Alabama Christian Education Athletic Association (ACEAA).
+The state of Alabama has eight teams playing as part of the Christian Football Association which is a sister organization to the Alabama Christian Education Athletic Association (ACEAA).

 The state of Colorado has 23 teams currently playing six-man football, with the majority of teams being from small towns located in eastern Colorado.

 As of 2013, Idaho has two teams that play six-man football; they play against makeshift junior varsity teams or teams in Montana.
 Idaho has not sanctioned six-man football, but approved it for a pilot program.
 It was made particularly for schools that were small and too far removed geographically to have a reasonable co-operative program with a neighboring school.
 Idaho did play six-man football in the 1940s.

 The sport is also played by high schools in Kansas, Montana, Nebraska, New Mexico, North Dakota, Oregon, and Wyoming, and in parts of Canada.

 As of 2013, no leagues (professional, semiprofessional, or amateur) play the game past the high-school level.
 The last one, the San Antonio-based Texas Sixman Football League, converted to eight-man football after the 2012 season.
 The Central Florida-based Southeastern Christian Association of Sixman Football ceased operations in the late 2000s, and the Pennsylvania 6-Man Football League also converted to eight-man around the same time.

 Currently, a women's league is playing six-(wo)man football – the Independent Women's Football League.

-Six-man football in books
+In 2024, The Arena League launched a professional league under the six-man format.
+The Arena League plays on a standard indoor American football field but without goalposts (and thus no kicking).
+In 2025, TAL shifted to a seven-on-seven format, stating that it felt that the seven-man format would be more palatable to a broader audience.